smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_query.md

 ## **`GET` /query/template/{template_name}**

-Retrieves the query template with a certain name.
+Retrieves the query template with the given name.

 === "Python"